indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 	* Drivers can be dynamically loaded and unloaded at runtime.
 - CONS:
 	* A faulty driver can bring down the service or the application, however **indigo_server** can partly recover from this, as mentioned in the previous section.

+While **indigo_server** is running the dynamically loaded drivers can be loaded and unloaded by modifying *Server.DRIVERS*, *Server.LOAD* and *Server.UNLOAD* properties as described in [PROPERTY_MANIPULATION.md](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/PROPERTY_MANIPULATION.md)

 The dynamic drivers use **.so** file extension on Linux and **.dylib** on MacOSX.